Trade Gold Trading

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?

-5. Are the risks large in relation to the turnover of your invested capital & what impact could they have on your profits margins & your margin requirements?
+5. Are the risks big in relation to the turnover of your invested capital and what impact could they have on your profits margins & your margin requirements?

-6. Over what time periods do the risks of your trading activities exist? – Do you hold positions longterm or shortterm? what type of trader are you?
+6. Over what trading time periods do the risks of your trade activities exist? - Do you hold trades longterm or shortterm? what type of trader are you?

 7. Are the exposures a one-off or are they recurring?